MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 2. Organization-Level Allow List

-You can use Power Apps and flows as a part of an enterprise scale solution.
 In this scenario it would make sense to move the solution into a dedicated environment.
-If several flows in the environment have to send out bound emails, you can create a blanket exception rule to allow outbound emails from that environment.
+If several flows in the environment have to send outbound emails, you can create a blanket exception rule to allow outbound emails from that environment.
 Of course it goes without saying that the maker and admin permission on that environment has to be tightly controlled and limited.

 ## Cross Tenant Isolation